Pierre Womé

 Pierre Nlend Womé (born 26 March 1979) is a Cameroonian former professional footballer who played as a left-back.

 A journeyman, he played for 14 clubs in six countries.
-At international level, he made 68 FIFA-official appearances scoring 1 goal for the Cameroon national team.
+At international level, he made 68 official FIFA appearances scoring one goal for the Cameroon national team.

 Club career

 After spending his youth career at Fogape Yaoundé and the relatively eminent regional side Canon Yaoundé, Womé moved to Italy from Cameroon in the summer of 1996 to start his professional career.
 He began his senior career at Vicenza Calcio and spent almost seven years playing in Italy until moving to English Premier League side Fulham FC in August 2002.
-He was sold to Bologna F.C.
-1909 in a co-ownership deal for 6 billion lire in 1999, until Roma acquired him for 2 billion lire in the same summer that Francesco Antonioli, Amedeo Mangone and Alessandro Rinaldi joined Roma for 10 billion lire, 13 billion lire and 6 billion lire respectively.
+He was sold to Bologna FC 1909 in a co-ownership deal for 6 billion lire in 1999, until Roma acquired him for 2 billion lire in the same summer that Francesco Antonioli, Amedeo Mangone and Alessandro Rinaldi joined Roma for 10 billion lire, 13 billion lire and 6 billion lire respectively.
 In June 2000 Bologna acquired Womé outright for a fee of 1 million lire.
 During his time in England at Fulham, Womé scored once in the league, in a 3–0 win over West Brom in February 2003.

 After playing for some notable clubs, including RCD Espanyol, Inter Milan and Werder Bremen, Womé joined 1.
 FC Köln in the summer of 2008 and left the team on 30 June 2010.

 In late February 2012, it was announced that Womé would join Coton Sport FC de Garoua in his homeland.

 From 2012 to 2014, Womé played for Canon Yaoundé, also of the Elite One.

 In January 2014, he moved to Canon Yaoundé's league rivals UMS de Loum.
 After not having made an appearance under two coaches, he decided to leave the city and return to Yaoundé.
 The club's president, Pierre Kwemo, threatened to take Womé to court for "fraud and breach of trust".
 In March, two months after joining the club, he agreed the termination of his contract.

 In March 2014, shortly after his release by UMS de Loum, he joined Renaissance de Ngoumou.

 In September 2014, Womé signed with Championnat National side FC Chambly.

 In 2015, he joined French fourth-tier side US Roye-Noyon.